jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-21.md

 Section 1.
 Creation of PSALM.

-Pursuant to Section 49 of the Act, a government-owned and -controlled corporation known as the “Power Sector Assets and Liabilities Management Corporation”, hereinafter referred to as the “PSALM Corp.” or “PSALM,” was created to take ownership of all existing NAPOCOR generation assets, liabilities, IPP contracts, real estate and all other disposable assets.
-All outstanding obligations of the NAPOCOR arising from loans, issuances of bonds, securities and other instruments of indebtedness shall be assumed by the PSALM, within one hundred eighty (180) days from the approval of the Act.
+As per Section 49 , a government-owned and -controlled corporation known as the “Power Sector Assets and Liabilities Management Corporation”, hereinafter referred to as the “PSALM Corp.” or “PSALM,” was created to take ownership of all existing NAPOCOR generation assets, liabilities, IPP contracts, real estate and all other disposable assets.
+All outstanding obligations of the NAPOCOR arising from loans, issuances of bonds, securities and other instruments of indebtedness shall be assumed by the PSALM, within one hundred eighty (180) days from the approval .
 NAPOCOR and PSALM shall take such measures and execute such documents to effect the transfer of the ownership and possession of all the assets, rights, privileges, and liabilities required by the Act to be transferred by NAPOCOR to PSALM.